How to Write Great Dialogue

 This sort of dialogue is terribly boring for a book.
 No one wants to read it.
 As Alfred Hitchcock said, “Drama is life with the dull parts cut out of it.”

-As a writer, you must be creative and work out how you can get your point across, forward the story, develop your characters, all while trimming the humdrum.
+As a writer, you must be creative and work out how you can get your point across, forward your story, and develop your characters, all while trimming the humdrum.

 Watch the dialogue tags

 When I was starting out as a writer, I loved to use any alternative to “he said” I could think of: “She argued” or “He pontificated” or “She moaned” (you get the idea).
-I went way overboard and it became terribly distracting for my poor readers.
-It’s much better to stick with the bland “he said.”
+I went way overboard, and it became terribly distracting for my poor readers.
+Most of the time it’s much better to stick with the bland “he said.”
 Having said that, you can skip most of the tags, popping them in when needed for clarity.